• Home

 Insights

-• Blue bars and trend lines are showing sales whereas profit margin is shown with brown color.
+• Blue bars and trend lines show sales whereas the profit margin is shown with brown color.

-• P1 point in the end of x-axis showing is actually the predictive point on chart ending with the trend of sales and profit margin.
+• The P1 point at the end of the x-axis showing is the predictive point on the chart ending with the trend of sales and profit margin.

 • Sales and profit margin trends going upward.